ApolloSchemaDownloadConfiguration

 1public let downloadTimeout: Double

-The maximum time (in seconds) to wait before indicating that the download timed out.
+The maximum time to wait before indicating that the download timed out, in seconds.
 Defaults to 30 seconds.

 headers